-The predicted hard core of resistance to the public accomodations section of the Civil Rights Act has not materialized-many Negroes now regularly attend the downtown movies and concerts without in- The "colored" and "white" signs have been removed from the drinking and rest room facilities.
-The reports of police brutality are not nearly so rampant as they Although Negro policemen have not vet been hired, the Negro community is not considerably alarmed.
-Many realize that the better qualified Negroes simply do not seek these jobs.
-There are, by and large, considerable grounds for optimism on the part of the people.
-Along with the optimism, however, is a powerful determination to accelerate the move toward racial progress.
-The Negro community, which composes one-third of the population of the city, has less than a tenth of its potential voters registered.
-Therefore, the local chapter of the NAACP and the Miles College voter registration projects have launched voter registration campaigns which will continue throughout the summer.
-If the aims of this campaign are realized (and the voting rights bill is enacted) the Negro vote in Birmingham could very well become decisive in the politics of the city.
-When a sufficient number of its people are registered, the Negro community will have overcome its greatest handicap, and the optimism which it now shows will be (U.W.
-Clemon graduated from Miles College in Birmingham this June.
-He will start Columbia Law School in the fall.)
-Civil Rights Roundup Negroes, Whites CORE Finds Durham Is Changed; Make Progress Demonstrations Begin in Bogalusa BY ELLEN LAKE Four years ago the Congress of Racial Equality organized a boycott of the stores in downtown Durham (N.C.) to force them to hire Negro salesmen.
+The predicted hard core of resistance to the public accomodations section of the Civil Rights Act has not materialized-many Negroes now regularly attend the downtown movies and concerts without incident.
+The "colored" and "white" signs have been removed from the drinking and rest room facilities.
+The reports of policebrutality are not nearly so rampant as they used to be.
+Although Negro policemen have not yet been hired, the Negro community is not considerably alarmed.
+Many realize that Civil Rights Roundup CORE Finds Durham Is Changed; Demonstrations Begin in Bogalusa BY ELLEN LAKE Four years ago the Congress of Racial Equality organized a boycott of the stores in downtown Durham (N.C.) to force them to hire Negro salesmen.
 Last week, when the national CORE convention met in Durham, its delegates found themselves welcomed by the city with open arms.
 "Welcome CORE.
-Stop in for a visit with us," read signs in more than 25 of the In other ways, too, Durham had changed from five years ago, when it was a CORE and has made several friendly gestures to- battleground.
+Stop in for a visit with us," read signs in more than 25 of the downtown stores.

+In other ways, too, Durham had changed from five years ago, when it was a CORE battleground.
 S.H.
 Kress Variety Store was serving Negroes at its lunch counter when the delegates arrived.
 In 1960 two segregated big city in the nation," many Negro demonstrators were beaten and 86 others were jailed, when they sat in at Kress' segregated lunch counters.
 Durham also has Negro policemen and a Negro city councilman.